 Pratt Young Scholars is a need-based, three-year scholarship program providing instruction in art and design with college preparation to motivated high school students.
 Through innovative and challenging studio experiences in the Institute’s youth programs, this scholarship provides students with the skills and knowledge necessary to pursue advanced studies in art and design.

-Scholars will participate in three years of required studio classes and electives exposing students to higher educational opportunities and careers in the creative fields.
-This scholarship, valued at $7,000, covers three years of studio instruction, all art materials for courses taken, Summer Scholars courses in July, a year-round college access program, Summer Scholars courses in July, and guidance through the college application and financial aid process.
+Scholars participate in three years of required studio classes and electives exposing students to higher educational opportunities and careers in the creative fields.
+This scholarship covers three years of studio instruction, all art materials for courses taken, Summer Scholars courses in July, a year-round college access program including SAT preparation, and one-on-one guidance throughout the college application and financial aid process.
 Additional scholarships may be awarded for summer studio programs.

 - Attend a New York City public school;